Complex Support Vector Machines for Regression and Quaternary Classification: Experiments

 The aim of a channel equalization task is to construct an inverse filter, which acts on the output $y(n)$ and reproduces the original input signal as close as possible.
 To this end, we apply the CSVR and DRC-SVR algorithms to a set of samples of the form

 where $L>0$ is the filter length and $D$ the equalization time delay (in this experiment we set $L=5$ and $D=2$).

 Similar to the channel identification case, in each experiment, a set of 150 pairs of samples was used to perform the training.
 After training, a set of 600 pairs of samples was used to test the performance of both algorithms (i.e., to measure the mean square error between the actual input, $s(n)$, and the estimated input, $\hat s(n)$).
-To find the best possible values of the parameters $C$ and $t$, that minimize the mean square error for both SVR tasks, an extensive cross-validation procedure has been employed (see tables \ref{TAB:CSVR_equal}, \ref{TAB:DRCSVR_equal}) in a total of 100 sets of data.
+To find the best possible values of the parameters $C$ and $t$, that minimize the mean square error for both SVR tasks, an extensive cross-validation procedure has been employed (see Tables \ref{TAB:CSVR_equal}, \ref{TAB:DRCSVR_equal}) in a total of 100 sets of data.
 Figure \ref{FIG:EQUAL} shows the minimum mean square error, which has been obtained for all values of the kernel parameter $t$, versus the SVR parameter $C$, for both cases considering a circular input.
+Figures \ref{FIG:EQUAL_time} and \ref{FIG:EQUAL_SV} show the computational time and the support vectors versus the MSE.
 The CSVR appears to achieve a slightly lower MSE for all values of the parameter $C$, at the cost of a slightly increased computational time.
 The results for the non-circular case are similar.